Ukratic/Protection-Forests/README.md

 Deliverables :
 - Presentation of the data, workflow and results
 - Maps featuring rate of growth (or withering) and protective effect of forests, in relation to climate
-- Dashboard with plots and results
+- Dashboard with plots and results : <a href="https://ukratic-protection-forests-dashboard-home-fsgk56.streamlit.app/">Dashboard</a> / <a href="https://github.com/Ukratic/Protection-forests-dashboard">Repo</a>

  <a href="https://public.tableau.com/app/profile/arnaud.barraquand/viz/ProtectionforestsinSwitzerlandLFI4/Feuille1">Basal area and regeneration coverage rate per campaign in interactive Tableau map</a>